medic/cht-docs/content/en/contribute/code/workflow.md

 2. The Pull Request title will be the commit message, it is important to follow the [commit message format]({{< ref "#commit-message-format" >}}) to name the Pull Request title properly.
 3. Add a Pull Request description:

-   - Add a description of changes, decisions, backstory, thinking process and any extra information to facilitate review process and reduce follow-ups.
+   - Add a description of changes, decisions, backstory, thinking process, and any extra information to facilitate the review process and reduce follow-ups.
    - Add videos or screenshots of the tests you did before submitting the Pull Request.
 This increases understanding of the work, and allows the reviewers to catch any uncovered case.
    - Add the issue number, example: `medic/cht-core#123`